Authority for the "Miners' Hospital"

 On May 7, 1978 the old hospital closed its doors and the new $13 million Memorial Hospital of Sweetwater County admitted its first patient.
 In 1984, the Board of Trustees, the County Commissioners,and hospital officials broke ground for a $6.5 million expansion and renovation to provide ambulatory diagnostic facilities, which were completed and dedicated on October 11, 1985.
 Memorial Hospital of Sweetwater County was officially rededicated on October 24, 1986.

 Stepping into a New Era in Healthcare

 We have entered a new era in healthcare as our first large-scale renovation, completed in 2010, added approximately 54,000 square feet of new construction along with 64,000 square feet of existing spacebeing renovated.
-Our second project broke ground in April 2012 as a new Medical
+Our second project, which was completed in 2014, is a new Medical

-Office Building is being constructed.
-The building will total four floors and 80,000 square feet.
-It will include the services of Sweetwater Medical Group, the hospital’s employed medical practice, that provides; family practice,pediatrics, internal medicine, psychiatry, general surgery, otolaryngology (ear, nose, & throat), adult primary care, nephrology, critical care, hematology/oncology, and pulmonology.
-The building will alsofeature expanded services such as rehabilitation services (physical, occupational, and speech therapy),dialysis, and cardiopulmonary rehab.
-The anchor of the medical office building will be a full-service Cancer Treatment Center.
-This state-of-the-art center, designed by the Huntsman Cancer Institute, will be the first of its kind in the Southwestern Wyoming region.
+Office Building & Physician Clinic.
+The building totals four floors and 80,000 square feet.
+It includes the services of the hospital’s employed medical practice that provides; obstetrics & women's health, family medicine, pediatrics, internal medicine, behavioral health, general surgery, otolaryngology (ear, nose, & throat), oral surgery, adult primary care, nephrology, critical care, addiction medicine, hematology/oncology, urology, sports medicinne & orthopedics and pulmonology.
+The Medical Office Building also features expanded services such as rehabilitation services (physical, occupational, and speech therapy),dialysis, and cardiopulmonary rehab.
+The anchor of this project is the new, full-service Cancer Treatment Center.
+This state-of-the-art center, designed by the Huntsman Cancer Institute, is the first of its kind in the Southwestern Wyoming region.
 The future of healthcare in Sweetwater County is now.